quarkusio/quarkus/CONTRIBUTING.md

   See section `IDEA Setup` as there are different possible solutions described.

+* IntelliJ does not recognize the project as a Java 11 project

+  In the Maven pane, uncheck the `include-jdk-misc` and `compile-java8-release-flag` profiles

 * Build hangs with DevMojoIT running infinitely
   ```
   ./mvnw clean install